I3uckwheat/tOP_installfest/installfestSprintNotes.md

 ### Installation

-0. I ran sudo apt update and upgrade
+0. I ran sudo apt update and sudo apt upgrade
-  This took a while but it's all ok I guess

-1. Install packaged software and libraries.
-Worked as intended.
+1. Install packaged software and libraries

    Skipped this as instructed.

-2. Install Git.
+2. Install Git

    After installing (sudo apt-get install git) git tried git --version.
 The output is : git version 2.7.4 .
 So I guess this is ok.